-No matter your dosha, there are a few universal things you can do to help support optimal gut health and stoke that digestive fire.
+No matter your dominant dosha, there are a few universal things you can do to improve your gut health and stoke that digestive fire.

-- Sip on warm water throughout the day.
-This is one of the easiest and cheapest habits you can start incorporating into your daily routine.
+Sip on warm water throughout the day.
+This is one of the easiest and cheapest habits you can start incorporating into your daily routine for a healthy gut.
 Sipping on warm water throughout the day is thought to help stimulate digestion, clear out ama, and boost metabolism.

-- Add ghee to your diet.
+Add ghee to your diet.
 Ghee, or clarified butter, is a kitchen staple in Ayurvedic cooking.
 The primary fatty acid in ghee is butyrate, a short-chain fatty acid that helps maintain the integrity of your intestinal wall.
 A compromised intestinal wall can lead to leaky gut syndrome, which can lead to a variety of symptoms beyond digestive troubles.
+Leaky gut allows for microbesto pass freely in and out of the intestinal tract, which negatively impacts microbiome health as particles that are purposely kept out of the GI tract are able to make their way in.
 Ghee also helps lubricate your digestive system so that things continue to run smoothly.

 An Ayurvedic Dish to Support Gut Health